leon-luna-ray/auto-readme/README.md

   ## Known-Bugs

   Trouble with getting some links to work in the table of contents and the screenshot when rendered by the app.
-Can be fixed by entering it manually in the md file.
+Appears to be fixed but if not can be fixed by entering it manually in the md file.

   ## Next-Steps